magento/architecture/design-documents/service-isolation/invoker.md

 }
 ```
 ##### Response reader
-Reads responses from remote services
+Reads responses from remote services.
+Can be used by 3rd-party devs when introducing an alternative gateway for the invoker.
 ```php
 interface ResponseReaderInterface
 {